 For those who have gone more than two weeks since receiving their original FPUC payment, the first step is to confirm your job/eligibility situation has not changed (i.e. continue certifying) and to contact your local state unemployment agency (see links by state here).
 But it is hard to get through to someone so you will need A LOT of patience.
 Also ensure you check your online unemployment account, email and junk mail to ensure you have not missed any communication from your state UI agency.

-Ultimately, state agencies should catch up on payments and you will be made whole, but that won’t help those already behind on bills and need the money just to make ends meet.
+Ultimately, state agencies should catch-up on payments and you will be made whole, but that won’t help those already behind on bills and need the money just to make ends meet.
 I’ll post some more solutions as I find them, but please share your story below and hopefully the community of readers on this site can answer your question or make you realize your are not alone.

 Last Updated on